 And this tribute to the Book of Common Prayer:

-Then there was various 17th- and 18th-century people, until we come to Reginald Heber:
+Then there were various 17th- and 18th-century people, until we come to Reginald Heber:

 He doesn't have any Worcestershire connections, as far as I know, but I like his hymns, so I took a photo.

-The last window (having reached the third side of the cloisters) turns to the Victorians, with Queen Victoria and Prince Albert:
+The last window (we've now reached the third side of the cloisters) turns to the Victorians, with Queen Victoria and Prince Albert: